tylermak16/tylermak16.github.io/projects/Circle.md

 published: true
 labels:
   - "C++"
 summary: "A program that creates a Circle and Cylinder subclass to streamline mathematical calculations involving these shapes.
-Operations include calculating surface area and volume.
+Operations include calculating surface area and volume."
 ---